saloni0104/Project-Jeevika/README.md

 ## Working Video of the Project

-Watch the video to understand the complete working of the portal at "youtube link".
+Watch the video to understand the complete working of the portal at [Jeevika_video](https://youtu.be/HG1ABykqSO0)

 ## Contributors